Not A Subscriber?

 We all have different starting points.
 I was in a deep hole of despair.
 Maybe you're in a better place.
 Maybe you're even deeper.
 Regardless, I promise you if you give yourself just 5 months of honest effort, you can relaunch your life.

-If you compound this level of change over two years you will become unrecognizable.
+And if you compound this level of change over two or three years… let’s just say you will be unrecognizable.

 Look Forward to Failure